 So, the reader may be asking, that sounds great but how do I actually apply that in my everyday life?

 A great way to apply this is to simply skip breakfast.
-This may somewhat go against conventional wisdom, but the research shows that by doing this you can attain this 16 hour fasting period that produces the positive effect to your insulin levels.
+This may somewhat go against conventional wisdom, but the research shows that by doing this you can attain this 16-hour fasting period that produces a positive effect on your insulin levels.

 Then once you reach lunch time you can insert a larger meal that’s rich in vegetables, healthy fats, and healthy meats.
 Then once you wrap up your dinner later in the evening the fast will begin again with lunch the next day.

-Drinking lots of water during the morning while your awake and fasting can be a great strategy as well.
+Drinking lots of water during the morning while you are awake and fasting can be a great strategy as well.
 If you stay hydrated and are taking in your fluids, you’ll also be less hungry during this period.

 P.S.
 Have some back pain yourself, but not sure what exactly you should do next?
 Not a problem!
-Shoot our practice a call at (804) 493-0002 or click here to set up a free 20 minute Discovery Session.
-During the session we can brainstorm the general cause of your back pain and discuss different strategies to fix it!
+Shoot our practice a call at (804) 493-3256 or click here to set up a free 20-minute Discovery Session.
+During the session, we can brainstorm the general cause of your back pain and discuss different strategies to fix it!